jaidevjoshi83/training-material/topics/statistics/tutorials/MicroBiomML_0.1.0/tutorial.md

 ## OTU Clustering

 In this tutorial we will continue with an OTU-based approach, for the phylotype and phylogenic approaches, please refer to the [mothur wiki page](https://www.mothur.org/wiki/MiSeq_SOP).
 We will now repeat the OTU clustering we performed on our mock community for our real datasets.
 We use a slightly different workflow because these tools are faster for larger datasets.
 We will also normalize our data by subsampling to the level of the sample with the lowest number of sequences in it.
+For more information on this topic, please see training materials [here]({% link topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md %}).

 ### Remove Mock Sample